Next Start

 10/27/2023

-Motorcycle Mechanics Institute (MMI) has been around for a long time—since 1966, to be exact.
+The Motorcycle Technician Training program at Universal Technical Institute (UTI) has been around for a long time—since 1966, to be exact.
 In that time, we’ve grown to become an official training partner for top brands worldwide.1 We’ve seen so many changes along the way.
-In fact, MMI is celebrating its 40th anniversary of collaborating with the Harley-Davidson, Inc.® to provide aligned, Harley-Davidson®-specific training.
+In fact, we're celebrating its 40th anniversary of collaborating with the Harley-Davidson, Inc.® to provide aligned, Harley-Davidson®-specific training.

 If you’re a Harley-Davidson® fan, you probably know the 1980s were a revolutionary decade for the industry.
 What you might not know is that we’re a part of that story.
 Read on to see how we came to be the only Harley-Davidson University™-aligned school, and how we’ve evolved since then.

-Taking it Back to the ‘80s: How Harley-Davidson® First Came to MMI
+Taking it Back to the ‘80s: How Harley-Davidson® First Came to UTI

-“I can remember the day, January 26, 1981,” says David Koshollek, the first Harley-Davidson® instructor at MMI among only five total motorcycle technical trainers they had on staff at the Phoenix campus.
+“I can remember the day, January 26, 1981,” says David Koshollek, the first Harley-Davidson® instructor at UTI among only five total motorcycle technical trainers they had on staff at the Phoenix campus.

 That was the first time he heard of the opportunity to be a part of something completely new.
 As David told us, in the ‘80s, working at a Harley-Davidson® dealer was difficult to get into.